Saudi's PIF $8B Writedown: From Utopian Dreams to Nationalisation and Regional Integration

 At the close of 2024, Saudi Arabia’s largest sovereign wealth fund, the Public Investment Fund (PIF), recorded an $8 billion writedown.
 This development underscores a growing reality: Riyadh has been squandering capital on overhyped megaprojects that have proved unrealistic and overly ambitious amid mounting economic pressures.
 This financial setback comes against the backdrop of a Middle East increasingly turning to nationalisation, and a Gulf region moving towards integration, both shaped by the Iran–Israel confrontation and the looming threat of its renewal.

 The PIF’s writedown may serve as a reality check for Riyadh, highlighting the Kingdom’s economic pivot inwards as it adapts to a war-torn region.
-Riyadh is likely to press ahead with recent localisation efforts and deepen integration with the Gulf bloc.
+Saudi is likely to press ahead with recent localisation efforts and deepen integration with the Gulf bloc.
 However, it risks further depleting its sovereign wealth if investment in technology and renewables continues unchecked.